actualbudget/docs/docs/budgeting/index.md

 If you enter a new month and have a negative "To Be Budgeted" amount and you're sure it should be positive, try resetting next month's buffer to bring money that may be held back to the current month.
 :::
 :::note
-If you hold funds regularly you can [automatically hold funds from certain income categories](./#automatic-holding-of-funds).
+If you hold funds regularly, you can [automatically hold funds from specific income categories](./#automatic-holding-of-funds).
 :::

 ### Overspending